wallacezichen/Find_the_Calories/README.md

 In the baseline model, we thought transforming the quantative datas are not necessary which resulted in bad RMSE score.
 In order to improve the model, we used **QuantileTransformer** on `sodium` and `sugar` data to generalize outlier datas.
 (Details in Successful Exploration: 1.
 QuantileTransformer)

 The `s_fat` data had non-linear relationship with `calories`, so we used **PolynomialFeatures** to make data more fit.
 We tested multiple degrees to find the best hyperparameter and **Degree 3** returned the lowest RMSE score for the model.
-(Details in Successful Exploration: 2.
+(Details in Successful Exploration: 3.
 PolynomialFeatures)

 Above two tranformers are included in our preprocessor.
 Then, we used **LinearRegression** with the preprocessor created above.

-In order to discover overfitting or underfitting issues and find the best hyperparamter choice to add into model, we used K-Fold Cross Validation.
+In order to discover overfitting or underfitting issues and find the best choice for hyperparamter and PolynomialFeature degree to add into model, we used 5-Fold Cross Validation.
 (Details in Successful Exploration: 3.
-K-Fold Cross Validation)
+5-Fold Cross Validation)

 #### Unsuccessful Exploration